malone00edu/Project_1/README.md

 **/*test1*/** <br>involves using the malloc() function to allocate a 1-byte chunk of memory and immediately using the free() function to deallocate it.
 This is repeated 120 times and is implemented using a simple for loop.

 **/*test2*/** <br> involves using the malloc() function to allocate 120 1-byte chunks of memory and storing the pointers in an array.
-The program then uses the free() function to deallocate the chunks by iterating through the array with another for loop.
+It then uses the free() function to deallocate the chunks by iterating through the array with another for loop.

 **/*test3*/** <br>randomly alternates between allocating and deallocating 1-byte chunks of memory until 120 malloc calls have been made.
 After the loop is complete, it frees any remaining allocated memory.